 “SNAP-ON” OR “SLIP-IN”?

-Football girdles, which can house hip pads and a tailbone pad, also offer either a slip-in or snap-on option.
-Check to see whether your football pants and girdle have the snap-on or slip-in feature before buying lower-body pads so you can make the correct purchase.
+Football girdles can house hip pads and a tailbone pad.
+Like pants, some girdles come in either a slip-in or snap-on variety.
+Check to see which option your girdle has before buying lower-body pads so you can make the correct purchase.
 Girdles are available in both youth and adult sizes.